technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 04/Lab 04.md

 ## Exercise 2: Create an agent

+This task is to create a Copilot Studio agent using natural language instructions and define its tone and behavior for customer service interactions.

 1. From the Copilot Studio home page,
     +++https://copilotstudio.microsoft.com+++, select the **CustomerService Trial** Environment from the top right.